coderefinery/reproducible-research/_episodes/03-workflow-management.md

 #### Resources and parallelism

-Just like GNU Make, Snakemake can run in parallel:
+If multiple rules can be run independently of each other, Snakemake can run a workflow in parallel:
 ```bash
 $ snakemake -j 4
 ```